on noticing

 It happened, as many near disasters do, in an instant.

-One moment I enjoying a great ride on my bike, enjoying the thrill of blasting down a fire trail in the forest, minding my own business and soaking up the adrenaline.
+One moment I enjoying a great ride on my bike, enjoying the thrill of blasting down a mountain bike trail in the forest, minding my own business and soaking up the adrenaline.
 The sun was shining, the temperature about perfect for a morning on a mountain bike.
 Everything was as it should be in my world.

 And then a wallaby shot out of the bushes in front of me.